coolofficials/2021S-CS420/report_mid.md

 ### Syntax Error Checking

-The Interpreter must also do error checking.
+The Interpreter must also do syntax checking.
 The Interpreter will not return AST for input codes with syntactical errors.
 ```
 line 20: int main(){
 line 21:    int a;